 - Give your class several other examples of idioms and their meanings.
 Great suggestions include: sick as a dog, jump the gun, get cold feet, be in the same boat, etc.

-- Pass out a copy of the Idioms set to each student.
+- Pass out a copy of the Common Idioms worksheet to each student.

 - Review the literal and figurative pictures for the "under the weather" idiom.